hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---
 Trekking and snowshoeing poles are especially useful if you have to walk up or down a hill or a mountain or if you have to walk in deep powder snow.
 You could also use those poles for Nordic Walking in your neighbourhood.
 In this article you can find the best trekking and snowshoeing poles for 2016 which I would consider to buy.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
-The links on this site contain affiliate links and the snowshoeing and trekking poles below would be our choice if we were to buy new snowshoeing or trekking poles.
+The links on this site contain affiliate links.